Alzheimer's Documentary Series

 I have no fears of talking about dementia for awareness.

-We're not looking for a cure because it's not gonna happen in our lifetime.
+We're not looking for a cure, because it's not going to happen in our lifetime.

 We know that.